usgs/earthquake-design-ws/src/lib/db/risk-coefficient/README.md

 - `region`

-  Metadata for a grid of Risk Targeting Coefficient values.
+  Metadata for a grid of Risk Coefficient values.

   A region may be referenced by multiple design documents.